shokerm/EBook-App-Project/README.md

 Online book store appliaction and online book and documents reader.
 EBook simulates online books store and also reading books online in the application itself.
+The application has the option of adding, editing and deleting products.
+3 authorization levels for users with different action options: visitor, user and admin.

 ## Table of Contents